jimbrig/Engineered-Knowledge/2-Slipbox/Time Management.md

 ## Batch Tasks and Time Blocks

-Use your calendar, task manager coupled with labels, or a [time block planner](time%20block%20planner) to block your time into chunks that contain similar tasks.
+Use your calendar, task manager coupled with labels, or a [[Time Block Planner]] to block your time into chunks that contain similar tasks.

 ## Learn how to say **NO**